-Scientists from five research areas and ten Helmholtz centers are participating in Cluster I. In order to promote interdisciplinary cooperation in a targeted manner, various communication formats were used, including a series of seminars for and with postdocs every two weeks, monthly meetings with the PIs and a cluster work-shop every six months.
-The results are continuously published at www.netto-null.org.
+Scientists from five research areas and ten Helmholtz centers were participating in Cluster I. In order to promote interdisciplinary cooperation in a targeted manner, various communication formats were used, including a series of seminars for and with postdocs every two weeks, monthly meetings with the PIs and a cluster workshop every six months.
+The results were continuously published at www.netto-null.org.